 In addition to music, Mrs. Mullen enjoys sports, especially basketball.
 She also spends time gardening.
 She is married to Roger Mullen and has two adult children.

-Ronna Zigmand is a native of Great Barrington but spent 26 years teaching in international schools in Morocco, Taiwan, Dominican Republic, China, Egypt and India.
+Ronna Zigmand is the Technology Director/Teacher at RCS.
+She is a native of Great Barrington but spent 26 years teaching in international schools in Morocco, Taiwan, Dominican Republic, China, Egypt and India.
 Ronna and her husband Karl raised their two children overseas, who then returned to the US for College

-Ronna graduated from the University of Connecticut where she ran track and held the high jump recored of 6'1/4" for 10 years.
-Internationally Ronna taught Physical Education for 20 years and then worked as a Library Media Specialist for 5 years.
-Most recently she worked in Pittsfield at Herberg Middle School teaching Digital Media and Technology.
+Mrs. Zigmand graduated from the University of Connecticut with a degree in Fitness Management and received a MS in Physical Education from Deacon University in Australia.
+Internationally Mrs. Zigmand taught Physical Education for 20 years and then received a Library Media/Technology Certification and worked as a Library Media Specialist for 5 years.
+After moving back to the US, Mrs. Zigmand received her Technology certification and worked in Pittsfield at Herberg Middle School teaching Digital Media and Technology.

 Outside of school Ronna enjoys reading, hiking, jogging, traveling and spending time with family.